-Prerequisite requirements are changing following the current year 2017-2018 application cycle.
-Please see the “Entering Fall 2019” column in the table below for requirements for students applying in the 2018-2019 application cycle and beyond.
+The prerequisite requirements below are in effect for students applying in the 2018-2019 application cycle and beyond.

 Quarter Hours: If your college uses quarter hours rather than semester hours, you may multiply your quarter hours by 2/3 (0.66) to convert to semester hours to estimate completion.
 NEOMED will refer to PharmCAS calculations in the admission decision.